 - ¼ tsp soy sauce

 - Rip the leafy part of the kale off the rib.
 Discard the rib.
-Place the leaf in a medium sized bowl, add 1 tbsp of olive oil and massage the leaves for 10 minutes until it softens.
+Place the leaf in a medium sized mixing bowl, add 1 tbsp of olive oil and massage the leaves for 10 minutes until it softens.

 - Wash the Rainbow chard thoroughly.
 Cut it diagonally from the stem to the leaves.
-Bring a medium sized of water to the boil.
+Bring a medium sized saucepan of water to the boil.
 Add the rainbow chard in for 2 minutes.
 Remove and run under cold running water to stop the cooking process.
 Pat dry and set aside.

 - Wash and pat dry the black seedless grapes.
 Cut them in half or thirds, depending on how big they are.